-The winter evening settles down

-With smell of steaks in
+The winter evening settles down With of steaks smell in passageways.

-passageways.

 Six o'clock.

-Six o'clock.

 The burnt-out ends of smoky days.

-And now a gusty shower wraps

-The grimy scraps

-Of withered leaves about your feet

-And newspapers from vacant lots;

-The showers beat

-On broken blinds and chimney-

-And at the corner of the street

-A lonely cab-horse steams and

-stamps.
+And now a gusty shower wraps The grimy scraps Of withered leaves about your feet And newspapers from vacant lots; The showers beat On broken blinds and chimneypots, And at the corner of the street A lonely cab-horse steams and stamps.
 And then the lighting of the lamps.